artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

    description :term:`edit page`.

-   One populated, you can still edit the supplied value - place your cursor in the identiier :term:`field` and make any desired changes.
+   One populated, you can still edit the supplied value - place your cursor in the identifier :term:`field` and make any desired changes.
 For more information, see:

    * :ref:`enable-identifier-mask`